Facial plastic surgery in Cincinnati, Ohio

 What are the Different Types of Anesthesia Administered During Surgery?

 The purpose of anesthesia is to reduce the discomfort associated with surgery and to keep the patient safe while allowing the surgeon to complete the operation.
 The types and depth of anesthesia patients can undergo fall on a spectrum.
 As a facial plastic surgeon, I am not an authority on anesthesiology.
 However, I work closely with anesthesiologists in the operating room.
 I have cared for patients who have received each of the below types of anesthesia.
 The descriptions below are simply basic summaries to better educate patients.
+It is important to seek not only a fellowship-trained but also a double board-certified facial plastic surgeon if you have aesthetic concerns about your face and/or neck.

 Local Anesthesia